Declarations¶

 Squirrel supports two kinds of lemmas, one for each kind of formulas: local lemmas for local formulas and global lemmas for global formulas.
 Similarly, there are local and global axioms.
 The only difference between a lemma and an axiom declaration is that the former creates a proof-obligation that must be discharged by the user through a proof.

-the local formula forall binders, formula
+the local formula forall binders, formula holds

-The statement is named statement_id
+The statement is named statement_id for future reference (except

 Similarly,